teaglu/timeoutd/README.md

 ## Multi-Home Hosts

-Multicast on multi-homed hosts requires timeoutd to bind to a particular interface for both sending and receiving.
+Multicast on multi-homed hosts requires timeoutd to explicitly bind to interfaces.
+If the host is not multi-homed in the conventional sense, the host can still function as multi-homed if docker is used, because the host sees both the external interface and the docker_gwbridge interface.

-To find the correct interface, timeoutd examines each network interface looking for one with a valid RFC1918 IP4 address.
-In the common case of cloud hosts with a direct internet interface and an internal interface, this will locate the correct interface.
+Timeoutd examines each network interface, and discards any interface which does not have a valid RFC1918 IP4 address.

+In the common case of cloud hosts with a direct internet interface and one or more internal interfaces, this will prevent attempting to send multicast traffic to the public internet.

-Sites which use publically routed addresses on private networks will have problems with this strategy, as will sites with hosts that have more than one interface with an RFC1918 address.
+(If you use routable address ranges internally that logic is not correct.)

-Interfaces whose name starts with "lo" or "docker" are excluded.
+Interfaces starting with "lo", "veth", or "pimreg" are excluded.

+Interfaces starting with "docker_gwbridge" and "docker0" are excluded from being used as a sending interface, but are still used to listen for multicast traffic.

+All remaining interfaces will be configured to listen for multicast using the IP_ADD_MEMBERSHIP socket option.
+The first interface encountered will be used for sending multicast.

+(If you run timeoutd on the host, this will allow mutual monitoring between peers on other hosts.
+In this case you should run pimd on the host to forward multicast from the containers to the physical network.)

 ## Notification